-We understand and continue to monitor restrictions on travel and general business continuity could limit our ability to conduct audits, and we urge you to remain in touch with us to help communicate and identify challenges.
+We understand and continue to monitor restrictions on travel and general business continuity that limit our ability to conduct audits.
+We urge you to remain in touch with us to help communicate and identify challenges.

-What is Coronavirus and COVID-19?
+What is Coronavirus & COVID-19?

 Coronaviruses are part of a large family of viruses which is of concern as they cause illness in humans.
 They are named “coronavirus” from their appearance when seen using an electron microscope.
 These viruses cause respiratory illnesses such as the common cold.
 The most recently discovered coronavirus causes the illness COVID-19 which is considered a novel virus.
 This means that it is a new coronavirus that has not been previously identified and is not the same as the coronaviruses that commonly circulate among humans and cause mild illness.Learn More

 The Global Food Safety Initiative (GFSI) is a private organization that benchmark’s a certification program owner’s food safety standard.
 SQF is a food safety standard recognized by GFSI.

 GFSI has updated their policy as of March 23, 2020 and is allowing a one-time 6- month extension in certification, following the recommendations from the IAF Informative Document for Management of Extraordinary Events or Circumstances Affecting ABs, CABs and Certified Organization.
 In this document, GFSI does not authorize any type of non-standard type of auditing (i.e. remote, virtual, etc.).

 SQF has in place a means to defer certification due to extenuating circumstances, allowing for a one-time six-month extension, aligning with GFSI.
 We’ve updated our procedure on approving date change requests, referencing the IAF Informative Document for Management of Extraordinary Events or Circumstances Affecting ABs, CABs and Certified Organizations.
 Certifying bodies (CBs) are required to conduct a risk assessment to determine if a certificate extension is needed.